jordhuang/jordhuang.github.io/writing.markdown

 If you are wondering whether I purchased a cat, the answer is that I did.
 Did I leave it at the temple?
 No. My tendency for collection outweighed my spiritual interest.
 In fact, I don’t think I even made a wish.
 In that way, I clearly missed out on something about the temple, an experience which I can conceive of intellectually but not emotionally.
 I was a foreigner looking in from the outside, and perhaps I would never return there again.

 As I walked past the entrance, I found myself going down a forested, stone path.
 The further I went, the more the voices of people died down until I was by myself.
 At the same time, a cloud drifted over the sun and suddenly it was much darker.
 At the end of the path was an old cemetery.
 The chilled wind brushed against my clothes as I looked at the tombs.
 Lesser known about the temple is that it also houses the tombs of the li clan, who were lords of the Hikone Domain during the Edo period.

-I was in the center of the temple now, past its exterior, and once again I was reminded of the dual role of temples.
-The alive are only one step from the dead.
+I was in the center of the temple now, past its exterior.
+It occurred to me that just a hundred meters back, there was a crowd of people celebrating life.
+They were making wishes, creating dreams, and taking pictures of the cute cats.
+Every single person back there was walking down the road of life towards potential.
+Yet, where I stood, I saw the end of that road.
+If they were to walk towards where I stood, they would realize that the alive are only one step from the dead.
 In the shadow of the clouds, the leaves took on a deep green.

 <center>
 <figure>